 - Enhance wine laboratory testing capabilities and technical exchanges to ensure that regulatory authorities have the capacity to assess risk and to use sound science in regulating wine;

 - Cooperate on pesticide maximum residue limits (MRLs); and

 - Conduct technical discussions in China in 2014 to ensure continued progress.

 The Workshop was part of a new U.S. sponsored, five-year project (2013-2018) that responds to APEC leaders' call for improved regulation.

 Future WRF Work

-The WRF is building on the recommendations from the 2011 and 2012 meetings to assist developing economies to implement specific, measurable good regulatory practices in 2013-14.
-Through hands-on annual technical assistance activities hosted by member economies, WRF will enhance the capacity and knowledge of regulators to increase their ability to efficiently protect the health and safety of consumers and facilitate trade in the APEC region.
+The WRF is building on the recommendations from these meetings to assist developing economies to implement specific, measurable good regulatory practices.
+Through hands-on annual technical assistance activities hosted by member economies, WRF will continue to enhance the capacity and knowledge of regulators to increase their ability to efficiently protect the health and safety of consumers and facilitate trade in the APEC region.